Sepideh M. Alavi photo

 Samantha Hutchinson

 Samantha Hutchinson (she/her/hers) is a doctoral student in School Psychology working under Dr. Erin Dowdy.
 She graduated from Skidmore College with a B.A. in Psychology in 2020, where she evaluated broadly how young children learn about the world and assessed how adult beliefs about early cognitive development vary across experience and expertise.
-As a Program Assistant at the Child Mind Institute, she worked with clinicians across disciplines delivering evidence-based small group interventions for students on behavior and emotion regulation.
-As a Research Coordinator at Boston College she initiated collaboration between the Psychology & Neuroscience department and the Education department to investigate the basic principles of learning and memory and their application in educational settings.
-Her current research interests include school-based interventions to support students’ academic and social-emotional development as well as parent and community involvement.
+As a Program Assistant at the Child Mind Institute and a Research Coordinator at Boston College, she worked with clinicians and faculty across disciplines studying behavior and emotion regulation as well as the basic principles of learning and memory and their application in educational settings.
+Her current research interests include school-based interventions to support students’ academic and social-emotional development.
+More specifically, she is interested in integrating art into social-emotional learning interventions in the school systems.
 As a Project TEAMS scholar at UCSB, she is excited to continue to collaborate across departments to research and implement evidence-based interventions to support diverse students’ social, emotional, and mental health needs.
-Please feel free to contact her at samanthahutchinson@ucsb.edu(link sends e-mail).
+Please feel free to contact her at samanthahutchinson@ucsb.edu.

 Juliana Ison